| +Home | Museum | Wanted | Specs | Previous | Next |

 Friden EC-130 Electronic Calculator

-The story behind the development of the Friden 130 is somewhat shrouded in the mists of time, but the general situation appears to be that Friden management realized that the days of the electro-mechanical calculator were numbered sometime in the early 1960's.
-Sumlock Comptometer, Ltd. had set the calculator world on end when it introduced the first electronic calculator in 1961, and many makers of electro-mechanical and relay calculators realized that the future of calculating was with electronics.
-Electronic circuitry is fast, quiet, and reliable.
-Electro-mechanical calculators were noisy, slow, and had lots of moving parts which required regular maintenance to continue to operate properly.
-Relay calculators, while less noisy, and faster than electro-mechanical machines, also had moving parts (relays rely on mechanical movement to close switch contacts), and also had myriad switch contacts that wore over time and required periodic maintenance and adjustment.
-The problem for the companies that sold electro-mechnical or relay calculators as their bread-and-butter business was that they had brilliant mechanical and switching engineers, but little in the way of the electronic engineers needed to design a practical electronic calculator.
-Most of the electrical engineers were working in military, space, aviation, or communications technology, and those markets snatched up all of the electronic engineers as soon as they graduated from college, making the good electronic engineers a rare commodity.
+In 1961, Sumlock Comptometer, Ltd., set the calculator world on end when it introduced the first commercially available electronic calculator.
+The Anita Mark 7 and Mark 8 calculators caused many makers of electro-mechanical and relay calculators to realize that the future of calculating was with electronics.
+While the Sumlock Comptometer machines were not very sophisticated, they clearly demonstrated that an electronic calculator is vastly faster very quiet, and required no adjustment.
+Electro-mechanical calculators were noisy, slow, and had lots of moving parts that required regular maintenance to continue to operate properly.
+Relay calculators, while less noisy, and faster than electro-mechanical machines, also had moving parts (relays rely on mechanical movement to open and close switch contacts), and also had myriad switch contacts that wore over time and required periodic maintenance and adjustment.
+On top of this, relays take up a lot of space, use a lot of power, and are relatively expensive.
+The problem for the companies that sold electro-mechanical or relay calculators as their bread-and-butter business was that, while they had brilliant mechanical and switching engineers, they had little in the way of the electronic engineering talent needed to design a practical electronic calculator.
+Most of the electronics engineers were working in military, space, aviation, computer, or communications technology, and those markets snatched up all of the electronic engineers fresh out of college.
+This led to a shortage of electronic engineers, especially those who knew anything about solid-state (transistorized) digital design, making folks with these talents a rather rare find in the early 1960's.

 Robert Ragen, 1988